samirm00/Pomofocus/README.md

 ## Setup
-open the website and create as many `classes as you want`
+open the website and start using the timer and add todos`classes as you want`

 ## Code Examples